ahmad-h-farhat/sql-projects/etl_finance/README.md

 - ✅ Clean ETL pipeline fully in SQL
 - 📊 Realistic business KPIs for financial analytics
-- 📈 Excel dashboard for visualization
+- 📈 Excel and Tableau dashboard for visualization
 - 🧠 Structured like a real-world BI/Data Engineering project
 - 🧱 Beginner-friendly but professional-standard